Betsy and friends escape frozen Virginia for a week of hunting in warmer climes. We bring you her daily blog, exclusive to Foxhunting Life.

 This morning dawned light and sunny and toasty warm.
 I stripped down to just my turtleneck layer for the horse trials next door.

 At Full Gallop Farm, they hold training horse trials—intermediate level all the way down to beginner novice—attracting hundreds of competitors.
-Our Hunt Week crew is volunteering for duty to "earn" the right to school/ride/hack over their hundreds of acres of cross country jumps, show jumping fences, and dressage arenas.To read more, a subscription is needed: Click here to subscribe
+Our Hunt Week crew is volunteering for duty to "earn" the right to school/ride/hack over their hundreds of acres of cross country jumps, show jumping fences, and dressage arenas.To read more, a subscription is required.
+Log in or click here to subscribe.